codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 {{< /highlight >}}

-As a result, commits with changes outside of the `android` folder will not trigger a build.
+As a result, commits with changes outside of the `android` folder will skip a build.

 {{<notebox>}}
 **Note:** The **`codemagic.yaml`** is always included in the changeset by default.